Edison International (EIX) Downgrade Issued by Wall Street Gurus

 UBS gave a rating of “Neutral” to EIX, setting the target price at $73 in the report published on June 06th of the current year.

-Volatility was left at 2.54%, however, over the last 30 days, the volatility rate increased by 3.19%, as shares sank -11.89% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.64% upper at present.
+Volatility was left at 2.67%, however, over the last 30 days, the volatility rate increased by 3.67%, as shares sank -17.12% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -6.88% lower at present.

 Insider Trading